tiffanygewang/Personal_Website/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-**Update: Excited to share that I will be joing the Max Planck Institute for Software Systems as a tenure-track faculty (W2) in Fall 2025.
-I am actively seeking enthusiastic PhD students and postdocs who are eager to explore the future of AI agency, particularly its impact on marginalized and vulnerable populations.
-If you are interested in contributing to this visionary work, please apply through {{< staticref "https://www.cis.mpg.de/cs-max-planck/" "newtab" >}}CS@Max Planck{{< /staticref >}}.
+**Update: Excited to share that I will be joining the Max Planck Institute for Software Systems as a tenure-track faculty (W2) in Fall 2025.
+I am actively seeking enthusiastic PhDs and postdocs to explore the future of AI agency, particularly its impact on marginalized and vulnerable populations.
+Please apply through {{< staticref "https://www.cis.mpg.de/cs-max-planck/" "newtab" >}}CS@Max Planck{{< /staticref >}} if you're interested.
 Before that, I will be undertaking the HAI Postdoctoral Fellowship at Stanford HAI from 2024 to 2025.**

 I’m a Dphil student in the Department of Computer Science at University of Oxford, the {{< staticref "https://hcc.cs.ox.ac.uk/" "newtab" >}}Human Centred Computing group{{< /staticref >}}.
 My Dphil is supervised by Professor Sir Nigel Shadbolt, Dr. Jun Zhao, Professor Max Van Kleek, and receives kind support from Professor Reuben Binns.